TedHusted/awake/awake.md/awake.md

 “It’s like a meter deep.
 You swim against a current created with water jets.
 Like a treadmill for swimming.
 A Jacuzzi turned sideways.”

 “Hmm.
-I don’t know about the chair,” says Callahan, “It’s more likely that the contraption slipped on the wet tile.
+I don’t know about the chair,” says Callahan, “It’s more likely that the contraption slipped on some wet tile.
 It’s the airbag failing to deploy that bothers me.
 A body flying through the windshield is not a good visual.
 Was Geller in the habit of not wearing a safety harness?”

 Park says, “His sibling said that Brent engaged the harness as soon as the beeping started, if not sooner, like anyone else, lieutenant.”